 – From CDPH’s FAQ page

-If industrial hemp seed oil is ok to use in edibles in California, as stated in the FAQ, then what do manufacturers do about the CBD components that are just naturally found in industrial hemp and, therefore, in industrial hemp seed oil too?
-What happens to those edibles that aren’t consciously made with a CBD that’s “derived from” industrial hemp (like CBD isolate), but that include traceable levels of naturally occurring CBD all the same?
+What do manufacturers do about the CBD components naturally found in industrial hemp and in industrial hemp seed oil too?
+What happens to those products that aren’t consciously made with a CBD that’s “derived from” industrial hemp (like CBD isolate), but that include traceable levels of naturally occurring CBD all the same?
 Where does the CDPH want to draw the line?
-It’s a little vague to say the least.
+This area is a little vague to say the least.